icopy-site/awesome-cn/docs/awesome/awesome-gamemaker.md

 - [Input](https://github.com/JujuAdams/input) - No nonsense gamepad/keyboard library.
 - [XeroInput](https://www.reddit.com/r/gamemaker/comments/icoh6m/xeroinput_gms23_input_handler/) - Another library to handle multiple inputs for a single action.
-- [InputCandy](https://github.com/LAGameStudio/InputCandy) - Similar to Input as it acts as a wrapper for SDL, but also provides testing, on-screen diagnostics, and some other UI components related to peripherals.
+- [InputCandy](https://github.com/LAGameStudio/InputCandy) - Similar to Input as it acts as a wrapper for SDL, with actions and signalling, but also provides testing, on-screen diagnostics, and some other UI components related to peripherals, as well as pre-built end-user configuration menus that can be easily restyled.
 - [Good Vibes](https://github.com/mrdaneeyul/good-vibes) - Device vibration.
 - [Mouse Queue](https://github.com/YAL-GameMaker/window_mouse_queue) - Tracks the Windows mouse pointer with high precision.
 - [Native Cursors](https://yellowafterlife.itch.io/gamemaker-native-cursors) - System-level custom cursors. 💸